semgrep/semgrep-docs/docs/kb/semgrep-cloud-platform/missing-pr-commments.md

 ---
-description: Use this reference to check why you may not be receiving Semgrep comments on PRs/MRs.
+description: Use this reference to check why you may not be receiving Semgrep comments on PRs or MRs.
 tags:
   - Semgrep CI
   - PR comments